jmc076/GolgoFramework/README.md

 # GolgoFramework
 This is my own framework started from scratch.
 It is MVC PHP Framework with Doctrine ORM for MySQL and Smarty template engine.
-This framework does not force you to use those libraries, you can add your prefered ones, they are set for fast start.
+This framework does not force you to use theese libraries, use what you want...

 Features:
 [TODO]

-Copyright (c) 2015-2016 Diego López Rivera
+Copyright (c) 2017 Diego LÃ³pez Rivera <forgin50@gmail.com>